s3chs/tract-test/README.md

 In order to run the tests, please use the "npx playwright test --headed" command as written in the scripts !
 I focused on the use of the Chromium browser for this exercice.
+Concerning the env, i created a fake env file in the data folder that would serve as containing the BASE_URL of the project.
 ---

 ## 🛠️ Technology Stack